NGO Website Development: How to Make Your Site a Success

 NGO Website Design Best Practices

-With approximately 10 million NGOs around the world, it’s important to make yours stand out.
-A poorly-designed or poorly-structured website will turn users away, making you miss out on crucial support that you could have otherwise secured.
+With about 1.5 million NGOs in the U.S. alone, it’s important to make yours stand out.
+A poorly designed or unstructured website will turn users away, making you miss out on crucial support that you could have otherwise secured.

 To avoid a negative user experience, let’s dive into a few best practices for effective NGO web development.